Busflow Docs

 6. Kalkulations-EngineBackoffice, Commerce (downstream)BookingConfirmed, ExpenseSubmitted, OnboardSaleRecordedBackoffice owns cost planning (CostingSheet) and price generation (PriceMatrix).
 Commerce owns post-departure actuals (FinancialLedger).

-See event-catalog.md for the full event registry and domain-driven-design.md Β§8 for the context map.
+See event-catalog.md for the full event registry and domain-model.md for the context map.

 1. E-Commerce & Revenue Engine